 Air Source Heat Pump Research

-CEE has been a preeminent voice in air source heat pump research, leading more than five projects since 2015.
+CEE has been a preeminent voice in air source heat pump research, leading several projects since 2015.
 Below, we’ve collected our past and ongoing market research and field study projects on heat pump technology.

 Air source heat pumps are a high-efficiency technology with the potential to improve space heating and lower energy costs.
 As the technology has been refined in recent years, heat pumps have emerged as a legitimate possibility for heating residences in cold climates — in fact, the 2018 Minnesota Energy Efficiency Potential Study identified cold climate air source heat pumps as the technology expected to provide 25 percent of total residential electrical savings in the state in the next decade.